kohnorw/Premiumize-Search/README.md

 <div align="center">

-# 🎬 Premiumize-Seb
+# 🎬 Premiumize-Search

 **Stream your Premiumize library instantly.
 Search, grab, and auto-import into Radarr and Sonarr.**

-Premiumize-Seb is a self-hosted bridge between [Premiumize.me](https://premiumize.me) and your media stack.
+Premiumize-Search is a self-hosted bridge between [Premiumize.me](https://premiumize.me) and your media stack.
 It mounts your Premiumize cloud library as a virtual filesystem, fakes a qBittorrent download client so Radarr and Sonarr can import files instantly, and keeps everything in sync automatically.

 </div>